Skip to main content

 5. Be Cautious of Pop-Ups

-Most pop-ups will resemble legitimate sections of a site.
-But most of the time, they're phishing attempts.
+Most pop-ups resemble legitimate sections of a site, but most of the time, they're phishing attempts.
 Most popular browsers have a setting that allows users to block any pop-up.
-If you want to enable them, you can select them one at a time.
+You can select them one at a time if you want to enable them.

 Don't click the "cancel" button immediately if any malicious pop-up disappears.
 Most of the time, such buttons will redirect you to phishing websites.
 Preferably, click the small "x" to close the window.